EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Preliminaries

-It turns out that $\bigl(NC_{W}^{(m)},\leq\bigr)$ is graded with rank function $\text{rk}(w_{0};w_{1},\ldots,w_{m})=\ell_{T}(w_{0})$ and has a unique maximal element $(\gamma;\varepsilon,\ldots,\varepsilon)$.
-In general, however, this poset has no unique minimal element.
-Although Armstrong considered only \emph{real} reflection groups\footnote{A real reflection group is a reflection group that can be realized in a real vector space.}, the same construction can be carried out in the general setting of well-generated complex reflection groups (see \cite{bessis11cyclic}).
-Not surprisingly, the case $m=1$ yields the lattice of noncrossing partitions as defined in the previous paragraph.
-By theorems of several authors \cites{athanasiadis04noncrossing,bessis06non,bessis07finite,chapoton04enumerative,edelman80chain, reiner97non}, it follows that for any irreducible well-generated complex reflection group $W$ and $m\in\mathbb{N}$ we have
+Although Armstrong considered only real reflection groups, the same construction can be carried out in the general setting of well-generated complex reflection groups, see \cite{bessis11cyclic}.
+Not surprisingly, the case $m=1$ yields the noncrossing partition lattice $\nc{W}(\gamma)$ as defined in the previous paragraph.
+By theorems of several authors \cites{athanasiadis04noncrossing,bessis14finite,bessis06non,chapoton04enumerative,edelman80chain,reiner97non} it follows that for every irreducible well-generated complex reflection group $W$ and every positive integer $m$, we have

-where the $d_{i}$'s again denote the degrees of $W$ in increasing order.
-These quantities are called \emph{Fu\ss-Catalan numbers}, which we denote by $\text{Cat}^{(m)}(W)$.
+where the numbers $d_{i}$ denote the degrees of $W$ in nondecreasing order, and $h$ is the Coxeter number of $W$.
+The numbers appearing in \eqref{eq:fuss_catalan} are called \alert{Fu{\ss}-Catalan numbers of $W$}, and will be denoted by $\cat{W}{m}$.

-Concluding this section, we give a result that we will often use in the remainder of this article.
-For a well-generated complex reflection group $W$ of rank $n$ and for some $w\in NC_{W}$ we have